AffDk/spy_server/README.md

 - Browser notification permissions required
 - May not work in private/incognito mode
 - iOS Safari has limited notification support

+**"Mobile Connection Drops When Screen Turns Off"**
+- This is a common mobile browser limitation
+- The game now uses aggressive reconnection strategies
+- Keep the browser tab active when possible
+- Use "Add to Home Screen" on mobile for better stability
+- Connection will automatically restore when screen turns back on
+- Consider enabling "Stay Awake" mode during games

 ### Debug Mode
 ```bash